Employer Branding Is A Key Tool For Talent Acquisition

 A large population of the candidates with access to the internet today are able to research a company before approaching them for a job.
 Nearly 52% of the applicants, screen the company’s website and social media to collect as much information as possible on their culture.
 By doing this, to a certain extent, they would be able to gauge if they’re a good fit at the very first stage.
 Having an active and updated presence on social media has become far more important now than ever.
 Nearly 4 in 5 candidates (78%) say the overall candidate experience they receive is an indicator of how a company values its people and 80%-90% of the talent say a positive or negative candidate experience can even change their minds about a role or a company.

 If you’re trying to create a positive employer brand the best place to start would be from your own current employees.
 They experience the culture on a daily basis and would be able to provide an honest employee experience.
 People are much more receptive to this form of information.
 You can even say your employees form your complete brand and therefore, focusing on delivering a positive employee experience is key.
 We are trying to understand and analyse the best practices to ensure a good employee experience.
-You can take this survey to shine some light on this topic.

 The perks of having an established employer brand ensures attracting ideal talent as they know what to expect from the very beginning and are able to highlight all those traits that you as a company are looking for.
 This also quickens the hiring process as less time is spent in searching for these candidates and clarifying if they’re an appropriate cultural fit.
 As we mentioned earlier, the employer brand is built on good employee experience.
 This experience can go on to shape up the engagement you receive from your candidates as well as improve the level of employee retention.